-On November 15, 2021, the Company disclosed that certain government agencies had asked it to provide them with corporate information and documents.
+On November 15, 2021, the Company disclosed that certain government agencies had asked the Company to provide corporate information and documents.
 These were confidential requests.
-The Company has been voluntarily cooperating and will continue to cooperate with government authorities.
-No government agency has informed the Company that it has found evidence of research misconduct.
-No government agency has informed the Company that any wrongdoing has occurred by any party.
-No government agency has filed any charges against the Company, or anyone associated with it.
+The Company has been voluntarily cooperating and intends to continue to cooperate with these inquiries.
+No government agency has informed the Company that it has found evidence of research misconduct or wrongdoing by the Company or its officers, employees or directors.
+No government agency has filed any claims or charges relating to these inquiries.
 We cannot predict the outcome or impact of these ongoing matters, including whether a government agency may pursue an enforcement action against the Company or others.